China set to send first crew to new space station Thursday - WTMJ

 The mission builds on experience China gained from operating two experimental space stations earlier.
 It also landed a probe on Mars last month that carried a rover, the Zhurong, and earlier landed a probe and rover on the moon and brought back the first lunar samples by any country’s space program since the 1970s.

-Once completed, the Tianhe will allow for stays of up to six months, similar to the much larger International Space Station.
+Once completed, the station will allow for stays of up to six months, similar to the much larger International Space Station.

 The Chinese station reportedly is intended to be used for 15 years and may outlast ISS, which is nearing the end of its functional lifespan.